-The Occupational Safety and Health Administration (OSHA), with support from the National Safety Council and dozens of other groups, asks employers to take a few minutes to discuss fall protection and safety when working from heights during the annual
+The Occupational Safety and Health Administration, with support from the National Safety Council and dozens of other groups, asks employers to take a few minutes to discuss fall protection and safety when working from heights during the annual

 Fall Safety Stand Down in September.

 The program was originally a two-year effort, launched on

 Workers Memorial Day in 2012, to raise awareness of preventing fall hazards in construction.
 It was so successful, it continues at the start of every construction season in May.
 This year, the Stand-down was rescheduled to September due to COVID-19.
 Tens of thousands of employers nationwide and more than a million workers participate in the annual Fall Safety Stand-Down.

 Following highway crashes, falls are the second leading cause of workplace death.
 While construction workers are most at risk, falls can happen in agriculture, manufacturing, transportation and any other industry that involves working from height.
 NSC and OSHA encourage workers in all industries to conduct a Stand-Down.
 No company is too small to participate; roughly half of events nationwide are held by companies with 25 or fewer employees.

-A Fall Safety Stand-Down can be as simple or involved as you'd like.
-It can be a one-time event, or it can incorporate fall safety events throughout the week.
+A Fall Safety Stand-Down can be a one-time event, or it can incorporate fall-safety events throughout the week.
 Managers are encouraged to plan a Stand-Down that works best for their workplace.
-Suggestions include:
+Consider:

 OSHA offers handouts, posters, quizzes, fact sheets, stickers, t-shirts and more, as well as these suggestions on how to prepare for a successful Stand-Down.
 OSHA also posts a list of Stand-Down events being held across the country.

-If you plan to host a free event that is open to the public, see OSHA's Events page to submit the event details and contact your regional Stand-Down coordinator.
+If you plan to host a free event open to the public, see OSHA's Events page to submit the event details and contact your regional Stand-Down coordinator.